d4t4x/data-selfie/README.md

 - to make a build and watch for changes ```npm run buildw```
 - to make a build and minify etc (see webpack.config.js) ```npm run buildprod```
     - use this to reproduce the code submitted to Chrome Web Store and Firefox Add-ons
-    - for Chrome the build folder is compressed and submitted
-    - for Firefox the content of the build folder is compressed and submitted
+    - for both Chrome and Firefox the content of the build folder is compressed and submitted to the developer platform

 #### Chrome extension